Philip Mangano

 Mangano was involved with the International Longshoremen's Association and in New York City politics.

 In 1923, Mangano was indicted on murder charges, but was never convicted.

 Death

-Mangano disappeared on April 19, 1951.
+Mangano disappeared on April 19, 1951, six days after his 53rd birthday.
 That same day, a woman in a fishing boat discovered Philip Mangano's body in a marshland area of Jamaica Bay in Brooklyn while she had been walking through the tall grass.
 Mangano had been shot three times; once in the neck and twice in the face.
 He, along with his brother Vincent, who disappeared that same day, are believed to have been murdered on the orders of family underboss Albert Anastasia in Brooklyn in 1951.
 No one was ever arrested in the Mangano murders, but it was widely assumed that Anastasia had them killed.